MintTee/Stockpile/Documentation.md

 2. `invs` : table - A list of all the inventories you would like to change the states of.

-3. `counts_towards_total` : boolean - true = will count towards the total, false = will ignored those inventories when counting the total.
+3. `is_io` : boolean - true = will count towards the total, false = will ignored those inventories when counting the total.

 **Returns**
 1. string - `Info : unit.subfunction : Done`